yiqiaowang/goLite/doc/reports/milestone3.md

 #### Target Language

-The language our compiler targets is javascript.
-This decision was made for the following reasons.
+The language that our compiler is targeting is Javascript.
+This choice was made since Javascript is ubquitous, and for better or worse, is gaining traction in in many domains.
-* Javascript is ubiquitous.
-We want our compiled code to be used in many places.
-* Javascript is high level.
-We wanted to avoid the tasks required to target lower level languages (manual memory management etc.)

 The pros and cons of targeting Javascript.

 ##### Pros
 * Javascript is high level.
-We avoid the somewhat tedious task of manual memory management.
-This also avoids certain bugs and errors that are unique to targeting a lower level language like C or an assembly language.
+We avoid the easily botched task of memory management.
+This also gives improved programmer productivity, compared to the often more tedious task of programming in a lower lever language.
-* Javascript has language features that play well with those found in Go/Golite.
-The behaviour of many of the Go/Golite language features are similiar, if not identical, to their counterparts in Javascript.
+* Javascript's language features have semantics that are similar, if not identical, to those found in Go/Golite.
+In most cases, this means generated code in Javascript is very similar to the original Go/Golite.
+This similarity allows us to be more confident that the generated code is correct.

 ##### Cons
 * Performance.
 The choice of a lower level language would have resulted in improved performance.
-* Scoping rules.
-Javascript variable declarations with the keyword ```var``` are function scope, and not block scope as they should be.
-* Lack of a ```Simple Statement``` in loops.
-Javascript, unlike Go/Golite, does not have the optional initialization statement in the ```if``` and ```switch``` structures.
+* Type system.
+Javascript is dynamically typed, and has implicit type conversions.
+Even though the source program has already been type checked by the time Javascript code is generated, if the generated code was statically typed, we would have an additional method to verify the correctness of generated code.

 ### 3. Progress Report
 The program responsible for code generation is completed.
 What remains to be done is testing and fixing bugs.